jeremy-collins/distracted_driver_detection/index.md

 ![](/distracted_driver_detection/docs/assets/autoencoder_shuffle.png)

-while an example of a reconstructed image when the data is not shuffle is shown here.
+while an example of a reconstructed image when the data is not shuffled is shown here.

 ![](/distracted_driver_detection/docs/assets/autoencoder_unshufffle.png)

 As with using PCA, the reconstructed images on the test dataset look qualitatively worse; they are much more blurry, and details relevant to the action taken such as the driver’s arm position and face orientation are difficult to perceive.
 Accordingly, the poor performance of the autoencoder can be attributed to the same causes that result in the poor performance of using PCA.
-The autoencoder has likely overfit to the training data, which contains images that differ in respects such as the color, camera angle, and general body position of each subject.
+The autoencoder has likely overfit the training data, which contains images that differ in respects such as the color, camera angle, and general body position of each subject.

 #### K-means
-The differences from shuffling and not shuffling the subjects in the dataset also affect the performance of the k-means clustering.
+The differences between shuffling and not shuffling the subjects in the dataset also affect the performance of the k-means clustering.
 When the subjects are shuffled, and PCA is used to reduce the number of features, k-means with k=300 achieves a testing accuracy of nearly 90%.

 ![](/distracted_driver_detection/docs/assets/kmeans_elbow_shuffle.png)